1r1k3hg9f1nlwegxwgohgqfbxpbh2h

 Reduce and resolve conflicts and distress

 Whether you’re an artist, craft pro, or simply like to color at a leisurely pace, the art-making process and product are beneficial and inspiring.
-However, practicing Art Therapy with an Art Therapist goes beyond that.
-Art Therapists are specifically trained to provide support in a safe space and be there next to you as you discover more about your art and yourself!
+We are specifically trained to provide support in a safe space and be there next to you as you discover more about your art and yourself!

-Try it out yourself at my upcoming workshop, Intro to Art Therapy.
+Try it out yourself at my upcoming workshop, Mindfulness & Mandalas.
 I hope to see you!

 Read more about the American Art Therapy Association